Hilmerson/budget-app/README.md

 - **Route-based Navigation**: Intuitive navigation structure for easy access to all features
 - **Expense Tracking**: Log and categorize expenses with detailed insights
 - **Budget Planning**: Set financial goals and track progress
+- **Bill Reminders**: Track and manage recurring payments with smart reminders
 - **Financial Health**: Get insights into your overall financial well-being
 - **Gamification**: Enhanced XP and leveling system to reward consistent financial habits
   - Automatic level-ups when thresholds are reached